krishabbashyal/ElectricEdge/README.md

 ## Features

 - **User Registration and Authentication**: Users can create an account, log in, and manage their profiles.
-- **List Electric Chargers**: Charger owners can list their chargers, providing details like location, charging type, and availability.
 - **Search and Filter**: Travelers can search for chargers based on location, type, and availability.
 - **Booking System**: Users can book chargers for specific dates and times (demo functionality, no real transactions)